-I've made over two thousand animated graphical score videos (currently 1467 on the
+I've published over two thousand animated graphical score videos (currently 1578 on the

 know that if I can't keep track of them, it's unreasonable to expect that of anybody else.